 Before I start, two important pieces of knowledge:

 - 1 kilogram of body weight is 7000 calories.
 To lose a kilogram, you must spend 7000 calories.
 To gain a kilogram, you must consume 7000 calories.

 - On average, a grown-up woman needs about 2000 calories each day, a grown-up man needs about 2500 calories each day.
 This is assuming that you get some moderate exercise each day such as walking or cycling, but not assuming that you live a completely sedentary lifestyle (in case you might need a few hundred calories less) or a very active, sporty lifestyle (in which case you might need a few hundred calories more).

 What NOT to eat to maintain a healthy weight / prevent obesity

 Even the simplest cookie packs over 70 calories each.
 I used to be a sucker for cookies.
 If I had one, I had to have more.
 Most cookies pack about 80 to a 120 calories each – so, they are very caloric foods (empty calories, very few nutrients).
 To avoid gaining weight, I avoid buying cookies in the supermarket and I try to limit how many cookies I eat in one go if I do buy them.
-Eating just one extra cookie per day can lead to an gain of 5 kilograms when you look at whole year of this one tiny, seemingly insignificant, bad habit.
+Eating just one extra cookie per day can lead to a gain of 5 kilograms when you look at a whole year of this one tiny, seemingly insignificant, bad habit.
 On the other hand – you can save yourself 5 kilos of weight gain just by avoiding cookies! 🙂